AllianceSoftware/django-csvpermissions/README.md

 * Add `csv_permissions.permissions.CSVPermissionsBackend` to `AUTHENTICATION_BACKENDS`

 * set `CSV_PERMISSIONS_PATHS` which is an array/tuple of `str`/`pathlib.Path`
-  pointing to the CSV files you want to use to define your permissions
+    pointing to the CSV files you want to use to define your permissions.
+    Multiple files will be merged.
+    The CSV files order does not matter: an error will be raised if the files are inconsistent.
+    If a permission or user type is missing from one CSV file then this is not considered inconsistent, but a blank cell vs a filled cell is inconsistent.

 * Set `CSV_PERMISSIONS_RESOLVE_EVALUATORS` to `"csv_permissions.evaluators.default_resolve_evaluators"`